 You'll find several different categories of guitars on our website, such as electric guitars acoustic guitars and classical guitars.
 But what are the differences?

-They are also available in even smaller sizes (1/2 and 1/4) which are perfect for the little ones, too!
+They are also available in even smaller sizes (1/2 and 1/4) which are perfect for the little ones.
 They're usually cheaper, so perfect for those who just want a casual instrument to play and are perhaps unsure how seriously they'll dedicate themselves to it.
 Having said that, the more high-end models can be very expensive and are suited for professional musicians, especially those who indeed play classical music.

 Acoustic guitars are very similar to classical guitars, yet their steel strings make the sound much louder and therefore are of a bulkier build to hold the sound.
 They come in a variety of slightly different shapes such as dreadnought, grand concert, jumbo etc, and are the most popular type of acoustic guitar, as used on most acoustic songs you've heard, from Beatles and Bob Dylan to Oasis.
-Brands such as Tanglewood, Yamaha, Fender and Epiphone are some of the UK's most popular brands, due to their exceptional value for money and built quality.
-If you're not sure which brand to choose, try out a few and see which one suits you!
+Brands such as Tanglewood, Yamaha, Fender, Epiphone and Eastcoast are some of the UK's most popular brands, due to their exceptional value for money and built quality.
+If you're not sure which brand to choose, try out a few and see which one suits you.
 View more Acoustic Guitars.

-Simply, an electro-acoustic guitar look exactly like an acoustic, and really they are pretty much the same except for one key difference.
+An electro-acoustic guitar looks exactly like an acoustic, and really they are pretty much the same except for one key difference.
 So what's the added benefit of an electro-acoustic?
-Electro-Acoustic guitars can be played as any acoustic, but also allow you to plug them into an amplifier, effects pedal and other recording equipment.
+Electro-Acoustic guitars can be played as an acoustic, but also allows you to plug them into an amplifier, effects pedal and other recording equipment.
 They're just more versatile - fitted with pickups, a microphone or transducers, it makes them more convenient for live performances, or if you want to play along to a loop FX pedal, like Ed Sheeran and so many other acoustic artists do.
 Check our Ed Sheeran Gear Guide if you'd like to find out more about his setup.
 Often, but not always, electro acousric guitars will have a cutaway towards the body of the guitar as this allows you to play the higher frets easier.

-Even though 3/4-sized guitars are recommended for 8-12 year olds, this doesn't mean they are not suitable fro adults, too!
+Even though 3/4-sized guitars are recommended for 8-12-year-olds, this doesn't mean they are not suitable for adults, too.
 Increasingly, adult players - even experienced ones - have been opting for playing 3/4 size guitars too, due to the convenient size (especially when travelling) and the more punchy sound.
 Ed Sheeran uses almost exclusively 3/4-sized guitars.

 WHAT GUITAR SIZE DO YOU NEED?

-- If You've Never Played Guitar & want to try it out: Buy a classical guitar.
-Cheap & easy to play.
+If You've Never Played Guitar & want to try it out: Buy a classical guitar.
+Cheap and easy.

 Please Note: If you're looking into completing Grade Exams with the guitar, such as ABRSM or Trinity College London, then you should take a look at the guitar grade requirements published by these examining bodies.
 The requirements state that the instrument used to take guitar grades must be a classical guitar with nylon strings (this is excluding Rock Guitar, or Rock School grades).
 If you're ever unsure about any guitar features advertised on our site, please don't hesitate to call up our sales team on 0151 448 2089, who will be more than happy to give you help and advice with whatever you need.